 A Bachelor’s degree program in health care administration should cover the full range of administrative responsibilities.
 Classes you may be expected to take include The United States Health Care Delivery System, Principles of Population Health in Health Care, Policy in Health Care, Health Care Financial Management, and Human Resource Management.
 Many programs end with a capstone project or an internship, either of which can help you put your skills to use in a practical way.

 After you get accepted to an undergraduate health care administration program, you can begin applying for grants and scholarships.
-The South Carolina Higher Education Foundation has a number of health care scholarships available.
 Through the South Carolina Public Health Association, you may have the chance to apply for a variety of grants.
 In all likelihood, your school may have dedicated health care administration financial aid options as well.

 Working with Your Bachelors in Healthcare Management in SC

-As South Carolina's health care industry continues to grow, you may find that the need for medical managers increases as well.
-From 2012 through 2022, O*Net predicts a 24% increase in medical management jobs throughout the state.
-The average salary for a South Carolina medical manager is $81,700 per year (O*Net, 2013).
+As South Carolina’s health care industry continues to grow, you may find that the need for medical managers increases as well.
+Medical management jobs throughout the state are projected to increase by 17% between 20218 and 2028.
+The average salary for a South Carolina medical manager is $106,360 per year.

 Building a strong network of professional contacts can help you thrive in this field.
 As you start out in your career, you may want to join the Medical Group Management Association of South Carolina.